LNkholise/Data-classification-projects/README.md

    - *Description*: This project focuses on classifying water striders into different species and analyzing their behavioral patterns using machine learning algorithms.
    - *Technologies*: Python, scikit-learn, pandas, matplotlib

-2. **Predicting Cancer Likelihood in Patients**
-   - *Description*: In this project, predictive modeling techniques are applied to medical data to determine the likelihood of cancer in patients based on various factors.
-   - *Technologies*: Python, scikit-learn, pandas, numpy, matplotlib

 ## Technologies Used

 The projects in this repository primarily utilize the following technologies: